dmuth/evernote-to-obsidian/README.md

 `directory` is the directory containing Evernote `.enex` format exported notebooks.
 I personally recommend `evernote-notebooks/` for the name.

 If Yarle is not installed, it will be installed automatically.
+In this case, you will need to run it in `sudo` mode.

-If conversation is successful, you'll see a message like this:
+If conversion is successful, you'll see a message like this:

 `Conversion finished: 12 succeeded, 0 skipped, 0 failed.
 Total notes: 12`